EHB-MCT/assignment-2-GloryMenga/progress.md

 - **Frontend**
   - Basic navigation setup (`Nav.jsx`).
   - `Generate` page where users can submit prompts and generate melodies.
+  - `Community` page where users can view publicly posted melodies, like, comment, and share them.
 - **Backend**
   - Basic server setup using Express.
   - Connection to MongoDB.
   - Endpoint for saving time spent by users.
+  - Endpoint for saving prompt keywords, number of shares, and public/private sharing data.
 - **Database**
-  - Created `Data-development` database and `time` collection.
+  - Created `Data-development` database with the following collections:
+    - `time` collection for tracking session durations.
+    - `prompts` collection for storing user-generated prompts and keywords.
+    - `shares` collection for tracking sharing behavior.
+    - `posts` collection for distinguishing between public and private posts.
-  - Set up TTL index to delete data older than 30 days.
+  - Set up TTL indexes to delete data older than 30 days.

 ### Ongoing

-- Simulating user behavior to populate the database for testing.
-- Testing time tracking functionality (frontend and backend integration).
+- Testing data aggregation and ensuring accuracy for all tracked metrics.
+- Considering tracking **Conversion Rates**: The percentage of users who generate melodies after visiting (optional).

 ---